Tecumseh seeks applications for Election Compliance Audit Committee

 Applicants to the committee should also have demonstrated knowledge of municipal election campaign finances, decision making skills, experience on a committee, and good communication skills.

-A copy of the 2022 Tecumseh Election Compliance Audit Committee Terms of Reference and further Committee details can be found at www.tecumseh.ca/committees.
+A copy of the 2022 Tecumseh Election Compliance Audit Committee Terms of Reference and further Committee details can be found here.